-If there’s a baby on the way, sooner or later your thoughts will turn to decorating a nursery space.
+If you have a baby on the way, sooner or later your thoughts will turn to decorating a nursery space.
 Whether you have an "anything goes" budget or prefer to stick to the basics, making the space where your baby is likely to spend much of her time as natural and non-toxic as possible takes some thought.
 These tips from our friends at Healthy Child Healthy World will help you make safe choices for your baby:

 1. Make Your Baby’s Mattress Safer